 Tartare is technically raw, but this isn’t meat and that’s not a egg yolk, so there are multiple infractions against the term here.
 But how fun is it to say beet tartare?
 This dish is so fun to make and looks so interesting plated up.

 I got the idea to do this dish during the recent heatwave in Southern California, but there was no way I was going to turn on my oven for an hour and a half to slow roast something.
-Although the heat finally lifted and the cool air oozed its way back into our home, I still wasn’t crazy about turning the oven on, but this turned out to be worth it.
+Although the heat finally lifted and the cool air oozed its way back into our home, I still wasn’t crazy about turning the oven on.
+However, this idea turned out to be worth it.

 for the beets